 “…any project, transaction, service or response that is “opened” and “closed” over a period of time to achieve resolution of a problem, claim, request, proposal, development or other complex activity.
 It is likely to involve multiple persons inside and outside of the organization, with varying relationships to each other, as well as multiple documents and messages.”

 With a case management solution, you can manage an unstructured process without putting defined activities, and process flows against it.
-Case management solutions ensure every process has an owner, that there is clear visibility and accountability into how the process is executed, and it provides guidelines and best practices that can be applied.
+Case management tools ensure every process has an owner, that there is clear visibility and accountability into how the process is executed, and it provides guidelines and best practices that can be applied.

 Enterprise content management also plays a role in supporting unstructured business processes.
 Unstructured processes are heavily reliant on information, and much of that information is likely stored in an enterprise content management solution.
 This information includes documents, emails, and other information.
 ECMs also provide collaboration tools, capture and other capabilities that can be leveraged when managing unstructured processes.